 The good news is, that Apple has built multiple layers of protection into iOS, and even if those fail, a powerful iOS data recovery tool can help retrieve data that seems permanently lost.
 In this guide, we'll walk through 6 proven photo recovery methods, ranging from the simplest to the most advanced.

 When you delete a photo on your iPhone, it's not instantly removed from the device.
 Instead, Apple provides a 30-day grace period by placing deleted videos and photos into a temporary storage area called Recently Deleted.
-This feature is your first and best opportunity to retrieve lost images after deleting them from recently deleted ones with no external tools or backups required.
+This feature is your first and best opportunity to recover deleted images after deleting them from recently deleted ones with no external tools or backups required.

 Open the Photos app.